leopuleo/Discogs-Postman/README.md

 Follow these steps to quickly get up and running with the Discogs public API and Postman:

 ### 1. Import the Discogs collection and environment into Postman
-Download or clone this repository.
+Download or clone this repository and import the collection and environment files.
-Import the collection and environment files.

 You can choose between the version 2.0 and 2.1.

 ### 2. Create a public app at https://www.discogs.com/settings/developers
 Go to the Discogs developer portal and create a public app.